We are a team of dedicated staff and Board of Directors helping the

 Maureen is also President of the Barrie Simcoe Branch of the Association of Administrative Professionals.
 She enjoys her involvement in the Association, noting it has provided many networking, learning and travel opportunities and allowed her to grow both personally and professionally.

 Maureen enjoys the outdoors and spending time at her cottage, kayaking, snowmobiling, and relaxing with friends and family.

 Dominika is a passionate community builder and not-for-profit communicator.
 Her current work involves strategic communication, fundraising and advocacy work for New Path Youth and Family Services and New Path Foundation; child and youth mental health leaders in Simcoe County, Ontario.
-She is also a faculty member at Georgian College, a graduate of the Ryerson University School of Journalism and a MAPC graduate student at Royal Roads University.
-She currently resides in Midhurst with her partner, Michael, her two amazing children, Ruby-Anne and Logan, and two adopted rescue pups from Greece.
+She is also a faculty member at Georgian College, a graduate of the Ryerson University School of Journalism and recently received her MA in Professional Communication from Royal Roads University.
+She currently resides in Midhurst with her partner, Michael, her two amazing children, Ruby-Anne and Logan, and three rescue pups.